igncp/blueprints/templates/project.md

 - Summaries: Strictly derived from notes
 - Context: Reasoning for the project or the internal parts

+Workflow

-Start in a single file, then branch out into multiple files / directories
+- Start in two files (todo.md and REAMDE.md), then split into multiple files / directories
+- Never let the todo list / doubts list to grow too much